 As in all previous years the programme was managed by the Civic Society and ARCHI-Adventure.

 On 27 March the Mayor of Reading, Cllr Glenn Dennis, was the principal guest at an event at Haslams Estate Agents where the results of the 2025 competition were announced.
 The top three designs were chosen by a panel, formed of professional engineers and architects and representatives from GWR, Weston & Co Architects, STANTEC, Mott Macdonald & Ridge & Partners.
-They evaluated information submitted by teachers about the 15 model railway stations submitted by classes from the 10 schools.
+They evaluated information submitted by teachers about the 15 model railway stations selected by classes from the 10 schools.
 They used set criteria to evaluate and rank each model, ultimately deciding which ones received the Gold, Silver or Bronze awards.

 The 3 winning model stations were L-R; Hillside (Gold), Calcot (Silver) and Micklands (Bronze).